 …all because he didn’t have travel insurance.

-Your current health insurance might cover you for some things, but I can guarantee you it doesn’t cover you for everything you need while your’e traveling in China.
+Your current health insurance might cover you for some things (which is one of many misconceptions about travel health insurance in China), but I can guarantee you it doesn’t cover you for everything you need while your’e traveling in China.

 I’ve used World Nomads in the past and really liked their product.
 Do yourself a favor and spend 5 minutes just getting a quote to find out how much that insurance safety net would cost you.